Zarathustra4/ship-segmentation/README.md

 - encoder
 - decoder

 The encoder is created using pretrained tensorflow layers.
-To use it you have to install it ```pip install git+https://github.com/tensorflow/examples.git```

 Here the piece of code:

 ```